infinity1096/infinity1096.github.io/_pages/about.md

 Research interest
 ======
 I see robots as the bridge between the digital world and the reality.
-I aim to become a research scientist and develop algorithms that would enable robots to locomote in current infrastructure, a prerequisite for performing manipulations.
-Specifically, I am interested in robot locomotion in unmodeled environments and online adaptation that accounts for model inaccuracies/hardware changes over time.
+I aim to become a research scientist and develop algorithms that would enable robots more intelligent to work for people in their daily lives.
+My current focus is locomotion, a prerequisite for performing manipulations on site.

+Approach wise, I’d like to combine learning with existing methods (e.g., Model-based solutions, optimization-based approach) and data as priors to enabling efficient learning.
 Especially, I am interested in real-world verification of ideas.

 Recent News
 ======